 Key Attribute Select a Key Attribute from the list of IN-Port attributes.
 This attribute corresponds to the first column of the lookup table.
 Value Attribute Select the attribute to receive the value returned by the lookup from the Value attribute list.
 The lookup value returned will overwrite any existing value.
 Both Key Attribute and Value Attribute might refer to the same attribute of the record structure therefore allowing overwriting a key with its corresponding value.
-Enter the Connection Parameters as described in "Entering database connection parameters" on page 76.
+Enter the Connection Parameters as described in "Entering database connection parameters" on page 80.
 Query To enter the query for the lookup, open the Query window.
 The Lookup table (actually, it is a virtual view) is made of a SELECT query with two columns (the key column and the value column).
 The key column corresponds with the Key Attribute selected.
 The value column corresponds with the Value Attribute.

-To enter the query, enter a SELECT statement that returns the two-column lookup table: SELECT <key attribute="">, <value attribute=""> FROM <lookup table=""></lookup></value></key> You can extend the SELECT command with a WHERE clause or any other valid clause accepted by the underlying database.
+To enter the query, enter a SELECT statement that returns the two-column lookup table:

+SELECT <key attribute>, <value attribute> FROM <lookup table>

+You can extend the SELECT command with a WHERE clause or any other valid clause accepted by the underlying database.
-Default Value

-Specify a Default Value to assign to the value attribute, if a key value was not found in the lookup table.

-Use Key Value

-If Use Key Value is activated, the key value will be assigned to the value attribute instead of the default, if the lookup does not find a match.
+Default Value Specify a Default Value to assign to the value attribute, if a key value was not found in the lookup table.
+Use Key Value If Use Key Value is activated, the key value will be assigned to the value attribute instead of the default, if the lookup does not find a match.
+Lookup Empty/Null Key s If activated, the lookup will also be performed for empty or NULL key values; otherwise, the selected default method applies.
+Lookup Size Enter the estimated number of lookup records to optimize memory allocation and lookup performance.

-Lookup Empty/Null Keys

-If activated, the lookup will also be performed for empty or NULL key values; otherwise, the selected default method applies.

-Lookup Size

-Enter the estimated number of lookup records to optimize memory allocation and lookup performance.

 The entire result set is loaded into cache memory and remains unchanged until the transformation process finishes.
 Choosing an appropriate value for Lookup Size allows allocating memory in one piece while a low value will cause the program to allocate memory incrementally.

-Refer to "Entering database connection parameters" on page 76 for more information on the previous and the following properties:
+Refer to "Entering database connection parameters" on page 80 for more information on the previous and the following properties: Database Schema Standardize Data Format Database Options

-• Database

-• Schema

-Standardize Data Format

-Database Options

-Example

-Assume that you want to replace the product number used for German products by the product number used in the U.S. The German products are in the table PRODUKTE(PR_NUMMER, PR_NAME, PR_PREIS).
-The IN-Port of the DB Lookup component contains those three attributes.